 The Forest Sector Transformation Charter process originated from the BBBEE Act, No 53 of 2003.
 It was launched in Midrand in 2005.
 During the period of 2005 – 2008, a draft Charter was developed by the working groups in consultation with the Steering Committee.
 The final draft Charter was launched for public comments at a national stakeholder Indaba in May 2008.

 It was then published as a Sector Code in 12 June 2009 and thus legally binding to all qualifying enterprises.
+The Codes were reviewed in 2014 and finally gazetted as Amended Forest Sector Codes in 2017.
 Its main objective is “To extend economic opportunities and benefits of the Forest Sector to previously disadvantaged black groups”.
 The Sector Code applies to Growers, Contracting, Fibre, Sawmilling, Pole and Charcoal sub-sector.

 Nearly 4000 participants from 142 countries met at the XIV World Forestry Congress on 7–11 September 2015 in Durban, South Africa – for the first time on the African continent – in a spirit of inclusiveness and with a willingness to learn from each other, share diverse points of view and gain new perspectives.